 South End – International Border – San Diego (San Ysidro), California

-Traffic from Interstate 805 merges onto Interstate 5 from the ensuing overpass.
+Traffic from San Ysidro Boulevard and the south end of I-805 merges onto Interstate 5 from the ensuing overpass.
 Travelers headed into TiJuana, Mexico with items to declare are advised to use the right lane at the upcoming customs station.
 All other lanes are subject to random searches at the request of officials.
-Photo taken 12/03/06.
+12/03/06

-Interstate 5 remains closer to the bay and the Pacific Coast, while Interstate 805 travels through the inland communities of the San Diego metropolitan area.
+Beyond their separation, I-5 remains closer to San Diego Bay and the Pacific Coast en route to Downtown San Diego, while Interstate 805 travels through the inland communities of the San Diego metropolitan area.
 The two freeways rejoin in the northern San Diego neighborhood of Sorrento Valley.
-Photo taken 05/22/04.
+07/09/18

 - Interstate 50th Anniversary: The Story of Oregon’s Interstates by the Oregon Department of Transportation, as compiled from a 2004 report entitled “The Interstate Highway System in Oregon, An Historic Overview” by George Kramer.

 - California Celebrates 50 Years of the Interstate Highway System.

 - San Ysidro LPOE Project Facts, U.S. General Services Administration web site.